-Colnago announced the rim brake version of its new V2-R back in June and then we saw the disc brake version at Eurobike in August.
+Colnago announced the rim brake version of its new V2-R in June 2017 and then we saw the disc brake version at Eurobike in August of that year.

 The Concept is the full-on aero bike in Colnago’s range with the V2-R a lightweight all-rounder with some aero features.

 The V2-R retains many of the features of the brand’s V1-R although Colnago claims that both the bottom bracket and headset stiffness have been increased.

 Colnago has redesigned the top tube and head tube junction and revised the cable routing, the cables now entering a central port on the top of the down tube.

 The V2-R uses the Hexlock thru-axle system that Colnago developed with suspension company Manitou.
 It's similar to the Focus Rapid Axle Technology in that you part twist the skewer into the opposing dropout before pushing close the lever.
 It speeds up wheel removal quite a bit.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.